 Now that you know how C.L.U.E.
 Reports and Insurance Scores affect your insurance premiums, you can take action to improve your insurance record.
 A clean driving history, minimal insurance claims, and a good credit score can help you lower premiums over time.

-Contesting a Traffic Ticket
+Fighting a Traffic Ticket in Court

-Reducing Existing Points
+Reducing Your Current Points

 How Can You Remove Points from Your Driving Record?